|Legler Systems Company|||||IM System|||||Contact Us|||||Help|||||Home||||

 Data entry procedures IM01 and IM09 display the fields that comprise each inventory transaction record and perform the update functions (add, modify and delete) to the online Master File (DBSMST) based on a Transaction Code.
 A Product Master Record (name and price information) must be entered into the IM System before any inventory transactions (purchases and sales) can be processed for an item number.
-If stock transactions are created by another system, they can be imported into the IM System using procedure IM17 (converts an input csv file to a fixed record format) and IM15 (edits the fixed format records).
+If stock transactions are created by another system, they can be imported into the IM System using procedure IM17 (to convert an input csv file of variable length records to fixed length records) and IM15 (to edit the fixed format records and update the online database).
 The Inventory Management Data Dictionary (printed by procedure DB11) defines each data field in data entry screens IM01 and IM09.
 Also, an online help message about any data field referenced in the Inventory Management System is displayed in a separate online help window by simply pressing keyboard function key F1.

 For all IM inquiry and reporting procedures, a selection screen is displayed so the user can enter various data selection parameters to retrieve specific inventory records from the online database (DBSMST) and to format the output.
 Prior data selection parameters are shown in the Report History Dashboard under the selection screen.